 TABLE OF CONTENTS

 Where is Pekanbaru

 Pekanbaru is the capital of the Indonesian province of Riau, a major economic centre on the eastern part of Sumatra Island.
-It is an about 90 minutes away by flight from Jakarta and only an hour with a direct flight from Singapore and Malaysia.
+It is about 90 minutes away by flight from Jakarta and only an hour with a direct flight from Singapore and Malaysia.

 It was already late evening when we landed at Pekanbaru International Airport, Sultan Syarif Kasim II.
 My eyes were busy looking at the people around me while waiting for my friends to gather at the arrival hall.
 Glass panels, modern signboard clearly showing the directions.
 Although the airport is not big, it is pretty neat and clean.
 There are airports around Indonesia that are smaller than this.

 Looking at the crowd that landed at the same time as I at the airport that just had renovated about 2 years ago, it proved to me that my guess was wrong.
 Pekanbaru may not be a big city but it’s not a simple city as I thought.
 Occasionally I could hear people speaking in Melayu.
 In fact, the number of visitors coming from Malaysia is quite high, too.